slouc/concurrency-in-scala-with-ce/README.md

     The million dollar question is - which thread pool does "B2" run on?
 Answer: on `ec1`.
 This is very unintuitive.
 It would feel more natural if, after finishing "B1" on `ec2`, the follow-up "B2" would run on whatever "A" was running on.
 Instead, we fall back all the way to the default `ExecutionContext` that our `ContextShift` was initialised with.

-    In cats-effect 3, this will be fixed.
+    In Cats-Effect 3, this will be fixed.

 ## Fibers outside of Scala

 ### Project Loom

-Working with concurrent effects that has been described so far relies on the concept of fibers implemented by Scala libraries such as cats-effect, ZIO and Monix.
+Working with concurrent effects that has been described so far relies on the concept of fibers implemented by Scala libraries such as Cats-Effect, ZIO and Monix.
 There is an initiative, however, to move the fibers from custom library Scala code to the virtual machine itself.

 [Project Loom](https://cr.openjdk.java.net/~rpressler/loom/Loom-Proposal.html) is a proposal for adding fibers to the JVM.
 This way, fibers would become native-level constructs which would exist on the call stack instead of as objects on the heap.